The gresham centre

 St Anne & St Agnes Church

 This stunning Anglican Church is now the home of the musical charity, VCM Foundation.
 The Gresham Centre at the church of St Anne & St Agnes is designated a Chapel of Ease to St Vedast alias Foster in nearby Foster Lane.
-Although there are no regular Sunday services, the church is often open to visitors with grateful thanks to the volunteers of Friends of City Churches.
+Although there are no regular Sunday services, the church is often open to visitors.
 In addition we hold some 6 - 8 services a year, often taking the form of sung Evensong by our outreach choirs, as well as on feast days and festivals.

 The church of St Anne and St Agnes has suffered a long, turbulent history of plague, fire and near destruction but has always managed to be renewed and rebuilt.
 Its first mention in parish records was as early as 1137; its first known priest named Alured.
 It lays close to Aldersgate and the city wall, the remains of which can still be seen outside the church today; as can 14th Century stonework to the steeple, which remarkably still remains in tact, (currently undergoing restoration) despite a major fire in 1548 which burned the church mostly to the ground, then again in the Great Fire of 1666 and bomb damage in World War II.

 Its double dedication remains unique among city churches and dates from 1460.
 The church we see today follows the form of Wren’s post Great Fire design for a Greek Cross, a square within a square and boasts a superb acoustic.